-Metaphors are very similar to another form of figurative language, simile.
-The primary difference, though, is that when you write a simile, you use the words “like” or “as” to create the comparison between two different things.
-Since metaphors do not use these connective words, they can feel a little more dreamlike and lyrical.
+The metaphor is very similar to another form of figurative language, simile.
+The primary difference between a what is metaphor and a what is a simile is that when you write a simile, you use the words “like” or “as” to create the comparison between two different things.
 To identify a metaphor, simply notice anytime you see a thing, person, object, idea, place or feeling being described by being equated to something else.
-For example: “She was a tall tree.”
-Obviously, the person being described is not literally a tree; the writer is using a metaphor to allow us to understand that she is a very tall individual.
+For example, the following metaphor: “She was a tall tree.”
+The person being described is not literally a tree; the writer is using a metaphor to allow us to understand that she is a very tall individual.

 When to Use Metaphor in Your Writing

-Metaphors can make your writing more engaging and exciting for the reader.
-You want to strike the right balance between finding an interesting connection and still making your meaning clear.
-For example, if you wrote, “She was a chair,” without any additional information, it’s not clear why you’re comparing a person to a chair.
-Be specific and clear, and your use of metaphor will add a lot of richness.
-For example: “She was a welcoming, familiar armchair.”
-This sentence gives a much clearer connection, and we understand a little more about who is being described.
+A metaphor can make your writing more engaging and exciting for the reader.
+You want to strike the right balance between finding an interesting connection for the metaphor and still making the metaphor clear.
+Be specific and clear in your metaphor and the metaphor will add a lot of richness.

-Metaphors are wonderful to use in poetry and more lyrical prose writing, such as narratives, descriptive essays or short stories.
-You can also try using metaphor occasionally in a piece of nonfiction writing in order to better gain your audience’s attention or make a point in a creative way.
+The metaphor is wonderful to use in poetry and more lyrical prose writing, such as narratives, descriptive essays or short stories.
+You can also try using a metaphor occasionally in a piece of nonfiction writing in order to better gain your audience’s attention or make a point in a creative way.

-So what do metaphors actually look like?
-Read on for 10 examples of metaphor, and then click the link below for our complete resource of metaphor examples.
+So what does a metaphor actually look like?
+Read on for 10 metaphor examples in use, and then click the link below for our complete resource of metaphor examples.

-- My mother is both the queen and the president.
+- What is a Metaphor #1) My mother is both the queen and the president.

-- The day off from school was a golden ticket to freedom.
+- What is a Metaphor #2) The day off from school was a golden ticket to freedom.

-- Her face is the sun, and I’m a cloudy day.
+- What is a Metaphor #3) Her face is the sun, and I’m a cloudy day.

-- His solution to the problem was just a Band-Aid.
+- What is a Metaphor #6) His solution to the problem was just a Band-Aid.

-- The long afternoons of detention were a prison sentence.
+- What is a Metaphor #7) The long afternoons of detention were a prison sentence.

-- If you’re too scared to use the diving board, then you must be a chicken.
+- What is a Metaphor #8) If you’re too scared to use the diving board, then you must be a chicken.

-- My dad’s car is an old, loud dinosaur.
+- What is a Metaphor #9) My dad’s car is an old, loud dinosaur.

-- The children’s laughter was music to my ears.
+- What is a Metaphor #10) The children’s laughter was music to my ears.

 Check out more Metaphor Examples

-For additional examples of metaphor, including examples of metaphor from works of literature, please visit our Metaphor Examples resource.
+For additional on what is a metaphor, metaphor examples or a metaphor definition, including metaphor examples from works of literature, please visit our Metaphor Examples resource.